MaskRay/maskray.me/source/_posts/2023-01-08-all-about-sanitizer-interceptors.md

 [GWP-ASan](https://llvm.org/docs/GwpAsan.html) uses Scudo as the main allocator and lets Scudo hand over sampled memory allocations to its own memory allocator.

 In Scudo, only memory allocator related functions are intercepted.

+### Realtime Sanitizer

+For functions marked with the `[[clang::nonblocking]]` attribute, Realtime Sanitizer identifies calls to library functions that may have non-deterministic execution time.

+Numerous library functions are intercepted.

 ### MemProf